Seven Tips for More Mindful Eating

 We know that sometimes there just isn't enough time to slow down (maybe the restaurant took too long to prepare your food or your lunch break has been cut short), but if you've got the time to slow your meal down then go ahead and take a step back and savor it!
 Here are seven of our best tips and tricks for mindfully enjoying food:

-- Sit down: Today's busy lifestyles make for constant multitasking and staying on the go.
-Often, this means grabbing meals while standing up, walking or even driving, which can cause you to overeat.
-Sitting down at the table and focusing will help keep you mindful of our intake.
+- Sit down.
+Today's busy lifestyles make for constant multitasking and staying on the go.
+Often, this means grabbing meals while standing up, walking or even driving, which can make you more prone to want to overeat.
+Sitting down at the table before beginning to eat will help keep you mindful of your intake.

-- Drink: Down a glass of water before each meal and consciously sip throughout.
+- Drink water.
+Down a glass of water before each meal and consciously sip throughout your meal.
 This will help fill you up and curb your appetite.

-- Chew thoroughly: Take smaller bites and be mindful of thoroughly chewing each one.
-Some people count to 20 before swallowing a bite to help get them in the practice of chewing more thoroughly.
+- Chew thoroughly.
+Take smaller bites and be mindful of thoroughly chewing each one.
+Some people count to 20 or think the ABC's before swallowing a bite to help get them in the practice of chewing more thoroughly.

 SHARE THIS BLOG